MentalMasochist/infoviz_project/README.md

 	- [x] Insert space in subject names if needed
 	- [not necc] normalization

-- [ ] multiple names is not intuitive
+- [ ] sometimes the word "and" is in the author page -- need to remove this
-	- figure out how to only get Eward witten
-	- would it be better to swtich the names to not be "lastname, firstname"?
 - [ ] apply a power function to collaboration graph such that the increase edge weight is magnified
 - [ ] put limits on search based on either a top X or by paper count (i.e.\ importance)
 - [ ] remove \r from subjects